NLP-CISUC/Dialog-State-Tracking-PT/README.md

 get_questions.py - Retrieves all the questions made within the respective domains and stores them in corresponding lists.

-schemaPT.json - This schema includes the categorical slots present in the MultiWOZ-PT dataset, along with their possible fillers.
+schemaPT.json - This file includes the categorical slots present in the MultiWOZ-PT dataset, along with their possible fillers.

-get_slots_en.py - Translates a categorical slot from English to Portuguese when the slot is filled in English.
+get_slots_en.py - Used for translating a categorical slot from English to Portuguese when the slot is filled in English.